trskop/overloaded-records/README.md

 is built on top of functionality that is included in GHC 8.0.1, but it works on older GHC versions as well.
-Most importantly, this library provides Template Haskell functions for automatic deriving of instancess for `HasField` and `SetField` type classes.
+Most importantly, this library provides Template Haskell functions for automatic deriving of instancess for `HasField` and `ModifyField` type classes.
 With these instances overloaded fields can be used directly as getters and lenses.

 ```Haskell